julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Thursday, October 10, 2024.
+Friday, October 11, 2024.
 Quote of the day:

-> "There is no failure except in no longer trying." - Elbert Hubbard
+> "One forgives to the degree that one loves." - Francois de La Rochefoucauld